azeebneuron/Know-your-docs/README.md

 - `app.py`: The main script containing the Streamlit application and the necessary functions for document processing and conversation handling.
 - `htmlTemplates.py`: HTML templates for formatting the user and bot messages in the chat interface.

-## Note

-- Make sure to set up your environment variables using a `.env` file for any sensitive information.

 Feel free to customize the application and explore the codebase further to enhance its functionality.